Public Health Nutrition & Dietetics

 Appropriate nutrition is recognized as one of the key pillars underlying human health and well-being.
 Given the global public health issues of obesity, diabetes and other chronic diseases, food safety, and malnutrition, well-trained public health nutrition professionals are needed both in the U.S. and abroad.
 Individuals trained in both public health practice and dietetics will be well prepared and highly marketable for jobs in this field.

 Students wishing to complete both the MPH degree in Public Health Nutrition and meet the didactic requirements to qualify for dietetic internships to become registered dietitians, apply to the MPH program through the Colorado School of Public Health and the online SOPHAS application system.
-Admitted students then enter a CEPH accredited MPH program that has been paired with an ACEND accredited dietetics program.
+Admitted students then enter a CEPH accredited MPH program and work with an academic advisor to also take ACEND accredited dietetics courses.

 Within 3 years of entering the program, most students should be able to complete the MPH degree requirements and meet all curricular requirements to be eligible to apply for a dietetic internship.
 After completing all curricular requirements and the dietetic internship, students would be eligible to take the Registered Dietitian Nutritionist (RDN) exam.